-What is on the U.S. Citizenship Test?
+What Is on the U.S. Citizenship Test?

 The English Component

 The English component will test your command of basic English grammar and vocabulary.
 Don’t be afraid of making a few common mistakes on the English component.
-It’s alright not to speak English perfectly.
+It’s okay not to speak English perfectly.
 During the test, you may ask your immigration officer to clarify some of the questions.
 Your immigration officer may then repeat particular words or phrases or clarify a question for you.